UGLI Webinar Series: Whitehat SEO CEO Interview

 - What tone of voice should you be talking to them in?

 If you and the most important bit in all of that is, the problems and goals that they have and also you then need to map that against that buyer's journey as the different stages that people go through before they buy from you.
-Typically it's broken down into three stages, awareness, consideration, decision.
-If you imagine that as some three dimensional grid, you've got a list of your ideal buyer personas, you've got all the problems and goals that they have and you've got the different stages that they go through before making a decision.
+Typically it's broken down into three stages, awareness, consideration, and decision.
+If you imagine that as some three-dimensional grid, you've got a list of your ideal buyer personas, you've got all the problems and goals that they have and you've got the different stages that they go through before making a decision.

 If you imagine that grid and all of the cross points, you can put a piece of content at each of those cross points that gives you a plan.
 So that gives you enough to keep you going for a year.
-That's one of the things that marketer will come along and say, well, I don't know what to write.
+That's one of the things that marketers will come along and say, well, I don't know what to write.
 I don't know what to create.
 Well, there's your plan and you've got all those different stages.

-You can then create nurturing campaigns that take those buyers through those different stages and to help them and to guide them towards your ultimate goal of becoming a customer.
-You can structure that and you can have email nurturing, social media, follow ups, remarketing and everything else.
+You can then create nurturing campaigns that take those buyers through those different stages to help them and to guide them towards your ultimate goal of becoming a customer.
+You can structure that and you can have email nurturing, social media, follow-ups, remarketing and everything else.
 What was in the early stages of business, which was all about driving traffic to a website, has now turned into the mapping of the entire journey for that purchase for that buyer all the way through for them to become a customer.

 Even after they are a customer, how do you then nurture them as a customer to turn them into promoters?
-The conversations that we're having now are much more at the high level business strategy level, rather than saying, Oh yeah, Clwyd we'd like to buy some of your PPC services or your SEO or come in and do a social media campaign for us.
-Somebody says to me, I'd like you to run our social media campaign.
+The conversations that we're having now are much more at the high-level business strategy level, rather than saying, Oh yeah, Clwyd we'd like to buy some of your PPC services or your SEO or come in and do a social media campaign for us.
+Somebody said to me, I'd like you to run our social media campaign.
 I tend to walk away or I'll ask them why.
 So you asked me that in the beginning and I would tend to ask that back.
 Why do you want to do what you've just asked me?
 What are the consequences of it?
 What is the motivation for it?
 Maybe what you're asking me to do is not the right thing.

-I'm really guilty of going off and being attracted to sort of shiny objects where we all kind of do this.
+I'm guilty of going off and being attracted to sort of shiny objects where we all kind of do this.
 Sometimes I'm guilty of answering the question sometimes in a sales situation, people will have an idea why they want to hire you.
 So we need our search fixed or we need a new website.
-That's a classic one, so the danger is or the trap to fall into is that you give them what they ask for but sometimes people don't know what they need.
+That's a classic one, so the danger or the trap to fall into is that you give them what they ask for but sometimes people don't know what they need.
 So if somebody were to ask me for a new website rather than say, okay, well fill in this form or we'll give you a quote, I'll start asking:

 - What's wrong with the existing website?